IN PRACTICAL TERMS THE SCHOOL

 We are a very diversed group of people from different backgrounds and expertise.

 Since February 2016, when the board members sat together and wrote the association principles, we have been welcoming new members.
-We are in this because we believe this work is very relevant to local communities and to societies.
+We believe this work is very relevant to local communities and to societies.

 Pedro Aibéo